SuP3RM/it202-project2/README.md

 #### For UIC IT 202 course

 To use:
-Here are some options to quickly spin up a local web server to let your browser render local files
+Here are some options to quickly spin up a local web server to let your browser render local files best ran in incognito window.

 Python 2
 If you have Python installed...